Sabaudian/ECG_MMF_Project/README.md

 ## MATLAB (v.R2022a) Requirements ##
 • **Communications Toolbox**

-• **Image Processing Toolbox** (*if you want to use the buid-in functions like: imopen, imclose, imerode and imdilate to process the signal*)
+• **Image Processing Toolbox** (*if you want to use the build-in functions like: imopen, imclose, imerode and imdilate to process the signal*)

 ## INFO ##
 The directory '*dataset*' containing a series of ECG signals recovered from the physionet database (LINK: https://physionet.org/content/mitdb/1.0.0/)